Stochastic gradient descent with gradient estimator for categorical features: Learning with categorical data

-Classical stochastic gradient descent relies on an unbiased gradient's estimator.
-Rather than using the complete gradient on all observations, observations are divided into \textit{batches} and the gradient is estimated on those:
+In classical stochastic gradient descent, an unbiased estimator of the gradient is used.
+Instead of computing the complete gradient on all observations, the observations are divided into \textit{batches} and the gradient is estimated on them:

-In particular, this makes sense on large datasets where computing the exact full (i.e. on all observations) gradient might be very expensive.
-The accumulated gradient is then divided by the size of the batch to get the gradient estimation.
-Gradient descent techniques succeed in finding a minimum, notably because this the gradient estimator is unbiased, as proven by \cite{BachProof}.
-Regarding categorical models, we can highlight the fact that not every categorical parameter is affected by every observation.
-For example in Model \ref{catModel} $\mu_{blue}$ is only used on observations that concern a blue product.
-By construction via one-hot-encoding each observation concerns one and only one symbol for each categorical feature.
-Applying gradient descent in a batch mode to estimate the gradient gives a biased estimator.
-This issue is exacerbated on a batch that does not include a symbol.
-In this instance, the gradient does not even make sense.
+In large datasets, it is computationally expensive to compute the exact gradient.
+To address this, the gradient is estimated by observation batches.
+Stochastic gradient descent methods are effective in finding the minimum notably because the gradient estimator on a batch is unbiased, as proven by \cite{BachProof}.
+Regarding categorical models and one-hot-encoding, we stress that categorical parameters are not equally concerned by the batch, especially when the batch is made of a single observation.
+For example in Model \ref{catModel} $a_{pants}$ is only used on observations that concern a pants product.
+By construction via one-hot-encoding, each observation concerns one and only one symbol for each categorical attribute.
+It would be rational to solely update the parameters of the concerned symbol, whereas Equation \ref{eq:trad-grad} computes all the gradient components.
+In this instance, the gradient $\nabla_{a_{pants}}F$ reduces to:

 What would be the parameter's gradient of a symbol that is not present at all in the dataset?
-What would be the gradient of $\mu_{red}$ in Model \ref{catModel} with no red products? $\{ obs \in batch | color(obs) = blue \}$ from Equation \ref{eq:gradientDecomp} might be empty, and in this case, the parameters related to the \textit{blue} symbol are not present.
-And a non-present gradient is not a zero-gradient.
-Thanks to one-hot-encoding, we have prior info on the data and the gradient.
-With an observation that does not concern the symbol $s_k$, we know for a fact that the gradient of its related parameters will be numerically zero.
-Thus this numerically zero gradient does not provide any information, it should not be used for parameters updates.
+What would be the gradient of $\mu_{hat}$ in Model \ref{catModel} with no hat products in the batch?
+The set $\{ obs \in batch | cat(obs) = pants \}$ from Equation \ref{eq:gradientDecomp} might be empty.
+In this case, the parameters related to the \textit{pants} symbol are not active in the batch while they are assigned a zero gradient.
+Yet, an undefined gradient is not equivalent to a zero-gradient, as shown in Equations \ref{eq:muEncoding}.
+Thanks to one-hot-encoding, we have prior information about the gradient: if we encounter an observation that does not involve the symbol $s_k$, we know with certainty that the gradient of its related parameters does not exist whereas it is numerically zero in standard implementations.
+This numerically zero gradient does not convey any information and it should not be used for parameters updates.
+This atomic property of categorical attributes is completely ignored when using standard SGD approaches.
+Notice, that this problem is further amplified among successive batches when some improved DL optimization operators are introduced such as gradient with momentum.
+In this case the structural zeros of categorical data are broadcast among successive batches, leading to biased gradient estimation.